GefullteTaubenbrust2/minetest/doc/lua_api.md

-    -- (default) blends transparent pixels with those they are drawn atop -- according to the alpha channel of the source texture. useful for -- e.g. material objects like rocks, dirt, smoke, or node chunks -- note: there will be rendering bugs when particles interact with -- translucent nodes. particles are also not transparency-sorted -- relative to each other.
+    -- (default) blends transparent pixels with those they are drawn atop -- according to the alpha channel of the source texture. useful for -- e.g. material objects like rocks, dirt, smoke, or node chunks blend = "add",
-    blend = "clip",
-    -- pixels are either fully opaque or fully transparent, -- depending on whether alpha is greater than or less than 50% -- (just like `use_texture_alpha = "clip"` for nodes).
-    -- you should prefer this if you don't need semi-transparency, as it's faster. blend = "add",
     -- adds the value of pixels to those underneath them, modulo the sources -- alpha channel. useful for e.g. bright light effects like sparks or fire